-In this post, I am going to try to give you as much important details as possible on the second pillar.
-I am also going to try to help understand what you can do to improve it.
+In this post, I am going to give you all the important details as possible on the second pillar.
+I am also going to help you understand what you can do to improve it.

 The Second Pillar

 The second pillar is your work pension.
 In French, it is called Loi fédérale sur la prévoyance professionnelle vieillesse, survivants et invalidité (LPP).
 In German, it is Bundesgesetz über die berufliche Alters-, Hinterlassenen- und Invalidenvorsorge (BVG).
 As you can see, the Swiss government is very good to make short names…

 This pillar is a pension for every people who worked in Switzerland and paid into the LPP.
 Every Swiss employee of at least 24 years and with an annual salary of more than 21’150 CHF contributes to the second pillar.
 It is directly deducted from your salary and transferred to your pension fund.
 Interestingly, your employer will at least match your contribution.
 Some company contributes more than this.
 If you are an independent, you will have to pay both the employee and employee parts.
 How much you pay for the second pillar depends on your age:

 - 55 to 65 (64 for women) years old: 18%